sureshbabukannan/SparkifyUserChrun/ReadMe.md

 **Evaluate algorithms and build a machine learning model to predict the users churn** using the user event log data.
 Choose a best model and predict user who could churn using the model.

 ## Metrics to Evaluate Model
-The dataset taken for analyis is imbalanced dataset with only around `10%` cancelled user.
-As the dataset is heavily imbalanced to existing customers
-`F1-score` or `Harmonic Mean` is as used a primary metrics to evaluate the model.
+The dataset taken for analyis is imbalanced dataset with only around `23%` cancelled user.
+As the dataset is slightly imbalanced to existing customers `F1-score` or `Harmonic Mean` is as used a primary metrics to evaluate the model.

 ## Data Analysis
 These are the fields of the **user log** provide as json file **mini-sparkify-event-data.json**